 Legal Defenses Against Forcible Oral Copulation Charges

-An expert sex crimes defense lawyer may help you escape the social stigma and harsh penalties resulting from a conviction of forcible oral copulation.
+An expert sex crimes defense lawyer can help you escape the social stigma and harsh penalties resulting from a conviction of forcible oral copulation.
 They could have your charges dismissed or reduced by arguing one or several of these legal defenses:

-Unlike rape, forcible oral copulation doesn’t always generate physical evidence, for instance, injury inflicted on the supposed victim.
+Unlike rape, forcible oral copulation doesn’t always generate physical evidence, for instance, an injury inflicted on the supposed victim.
 Consequently, the DA may not have concrete proof that the oral copulation act occurred whatsoever, except for the victim’s statements.
 If this applies to your case, your legal counsel may be capable of using investigative tools like private polygraph (lie detector) tests to persuade the DA the charges against you are too weak to pursue.

 Like other sex offenses, people fall victim to false accusations all the time as far as forcible oral copulation is concerned.
 The alleged victim could be a current or ex-sexual partner, and they may be falsely accusing the defendant out of anger, revenge, jealousy, or any other emotionally-driven stimulus.